Physiology

 You can train in a collaborative environment.
 Biological sciences master’s student Dorcas Nsumbu conducts her research alongside physiology students.
 An aspiring physician, she is broadening her biomedical science knowledge.

-The program couples fundamental courses on organ systems, pathophysiology, and translational medicine with research approaches in molecular and cellular physiology.
-Importantly, it offers students the opportunity to link academic science with laboratory applications.
-The result is that students should complete the program with an understanding of the importance of physiology in the world of modern biomedicine.
-The underlying principle is that physiology is at the core of all aspects of the biomedical enterprise and that our students should be well prepared to participate fully in that venture.
+Students complete the program with an understanding of the importance of physiology in the world of modern biomedicine.
+The underlying principle is that physiology is at the core of all aspects of the biomedical experience, especially if that experience is succeeding in a medical or dental school curriculum.

 Treefa Shwani.